 Because women working at Obama’s White House earn less than men on average, they must unfortunately work much longer for the same amount of pay.
 Female White House staffers will have to work about 8 additional weeks into 2014 on average to earn the same income that the average man earned working at White House in 2013.
 In the tradition of the National Committee on Pay Equity (and endorsed by President Obama in this Presidential Proclamation) I hereby proclaim that the next White House Equal Pay Day will take place on about February 20, 2014.
 That date symbolizes how far into the year 2014 female White House staffers will have to work to earn what their male counterparts earned in 2013.
 By creating the White House Equal Pay Day, we can recognize the injustice of the gender wage gap at the White House by marking how far into each new year female White House staffers have to work just to make what men did in the previous one.

 As President Obama reminds us, “we have more work to do” on the historic march toward full gender equality.
-Addressing and closing the significant gender wage gap of more than 13% at the White House might be a good place for the President to start some of that unfinished work.
+Addressing and closing the significant gender wage gap of 12% at the White House might be a good place for the President to start some of that unfinished work.